jrtechs/NodeJSBlog/entries/web-development/node-website-optimization.md

 something longer than a week, I typically set mine for a month.

 For a web browser to accept and cache files, you must set some tags in the HTTP header.
-In the HTTP header you must specify the content type, cache variables like max age.
+In the HTTP header you must specify the content type and cache variables like max age.
 You also must assign a ETag to the header to give the client a way to verify the content of the cache.
-This enables the client to detect if there was a change to the file and download it again.
+This enables the client to detect if there was a change to the file and that they should download it again.
 Some people set the ETag equal to the version of the stylesheet or JavaScript, but, it is far easier to just set it equal to the hash of the file.
 I use md5 to hash the files since it is fast and I'm not worried about hash collisions for this application.